Equal Opportunities for Students - 2021/22

 (2) The University aims to create an atmosphere of learning that embraces and values difference and expects all members of the University to welcome and value diversity.
-The University of East Anglia ensures that no student or applicant for study will receive less favourable treatment on the grounds of age, caste, colour, disability, ethnicity, gender identity, gender fluidity, marital status, pregnancy or maternity, race, religion, belief or lack of belief, sex, sexual orientation, or any other criterion accepted as irrelevant by the University's Council.
+The University of East Anglia ensures that no student or applicant for study will receive less favourable treatment on the grounds of any of the nine protected charateristics as defined by the Equality Act 2010 or any other criterion accepted as irrelevant by the University's Council.
 It will ensure fair treatment for all students in access to learning opportunities, teaching, assessment and support and welfare services.
 The University will make reasonable adjustments where needed and works proactively and continuously to improve this.

-(3) The University recognises that as a public body it has a particular duty to promote equality.
+(3) The University recognises that as a public body it has a particular duty to promote equality, diversity and inclusion.
 The University as an employer, an education and service provider, and purchaser of goods, works and services, is committed to the elimination of unlawful discrimination.
-It monitors and reviews the impact of its policies and procedures and takes steps to ensure that all members of the University community are aware of their responsibilities under the University's equality policies and agreed Equality Strategy, as overseen by the Equality and Diversity Committee.
+It monitors and reviews the impact of its policies and procedures and takes steps to ensure that all members of the University community are aware of their responsibilities under the University's equality, diversity and inclusion policies and agreed Equality Strategy, as overseen by the Equality, Diversity and Inclusion Committee.

 Code of Practice